The Non-Invasive Discseel® Procedure

 Genetics are the reason that each person looks the way they do, and your genes are responsible for keeping your body healthy and strong by producing the proteins that it needs.
 Mutations in your genes can directly affect your chances of being diagnosed with certain diseases, including heart disease, diabetes, asthma, and even degenerative disc disease.

 One type of protein that your genes are responsible for making is called collagen.
 These proteins are responsible for supporting and strengthening your bones, skin, cartilage, ligaments, and tendons, and collagen fibers intertwine with one another, which results in strength and stability.
-Certain differences in some collagen genes have been tied to an increased risk of degenerative disc disease, as these variations cause the collagen to function less effectively, resulting in decreased stability in the discs.
+Certain differences in some collagen genes have been tied to an increased risk of developing degenerative spinal discs, as these variations cause the collagen to function less effectively, resulting in decreased stability in the discs.
 READ MORE

 Is My Sciatica Pain the Result of Degenerative Disc Disease?

 Degenerative disc disease is increasingly common with age, and it can come in many forms.
-The spine is composed of 26 vertebrae, and each one, along with the surrounding ligaments, tendons, and muscles, can be damaged, leading to degenerative disc disease.
+The spine is composed of 26 vertebrae, and each one, along with the surrounding ligaments, tendons, and muscles, can be damaged, leading to this condition.
 One of the most common areas of the spine for injury is the discs that sit between each of the vertebrae.
-They act as cushions to absorb compression and allow for movement of the spine, and they can develop degenerative disc disease with overuse or age.
+They act as cushions to absorb compression and allow for movement of the spine, and they can become degenerated with overuse or age.

 This is known as degenerative disc disease, and it can cause movements to become painful and may result in the spinal nerves becoming compressed.
 If the sciatic nerve in the lower back is compressed, it can result in pain and numbness that runs down the hip and leg known as sciatica.
-Degenerative disc disease (DDD) is a common source of back pain, and it may lead to sciatic nerve irritation in certain situations.
+This condition is a common source of back pain, and it may lead to sciatic nerve irritation in certain situations.
 READ MORE

 Is it Possible to Have Asymptomatic Degenerative Disc Disease?

-For those who don’t know, degenerative disc disease isn’t actually a disease and asymptomatic degenerative disc disease seen in patients confirms this.
-In fact, degenerative disc disease as seen in MRI scans isn’t a painful condition.
-The appearance of degenerative disc disease is frequently found in imaging scans of the spine in individuals with no back pain, and the frequency of finding degenerative disc disease increases with age.
+For those who don’t know, degenerative disc disease (DDD) isn’t actually a disease and asymptomatic DDD seen in patients confirms this.
+In fact, DDD as seen in MRI scans isn’t a painful condition.
+The appearance of this condition is frequently found in imaging scans of the spine in individuals with no back pain, and the frequency of finding degenerative discs increases with age.

-So if degenerative disc disease isn’t actually a disease and many people with degenerated discs have no back pain, what causes symptomatic degenerative disc disease?
+So if this isn’t actually a disease and many people with degenerated discs have no back pain, what causes symptomatic DDD?
 READ MORE

 Does Alcohol Affect Degenerative Disc Disease?

-Many things can cause or worsen degenerative disc disease pain, and if you’re living with degenerative disc disease, doing whatever you can to limit your exposure to anything that could worsen your pain is of the utmost importance.
-Because of this, many people worry that alcohol consumption may worsen their degenerative disc disease.
-If you believe that this may be the case for you, continue reading to learn more about how alcohol may be affecting your degenerative disc disease pain.
+Many things can cause or worsen degenerative disc disease pain, and if you’re living with this condition, doing whatever you can to limit your exposure to anything that could worsen your pain is of the utmost importance.
+Because of this, many people worry that alcohol consumption may worsen their degenerative disc pain.
+If you believe that this may be the case for you, continue reading to learn more about how alcohol may be affecting your back or neck pain.
 READ MORE

 Degenerative Disc Disease in Young People

-While degenerative disc disease is a condition usually associated with the older population, it is possible for degenerative disc disease to cause chronic back pain in young people as well.
-Although annular tears, for the most part, develop once we leave our teen years and usually don’t cause pain until we are much older, for some, these annular tears can lead to degenerative disc disease pain even as teens or in their twenties.
+While this condition is usually associated with the older population, it is possible for DDD to develop and cause chronic back or neck pain in young people as well.
+Although annular tears, for the most part, develop once we leave our teen years and usually don’t cause pain until we are much older, for some, these annular tears can cause pain even in teens or twenty-year-olds.
 READ MORE